 Below all this theory and all these rather philosophical developments, but philosophy is very important isn’t it, we find this need to personalise the customer experience in companies.

-And this will involve systems, technology and digital of course but also organisations, from the point of view of their own customer-driven approach, changing fundamentally to be customer-focused for the benefit of consumers rather than a mass Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... point of view.
+And this will involve systems, technology and digital of course but also organisations, from the point of view of their own customer-driven approach, changing fundamentally to be customer-focused for the benefit of consumers rather than a mass Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... point of view.

 Raw transcript of Malcolm Gladwell’s keynote (unedited)